YujiMarutani/sovereign-ai-protocol/README.md

 ## 📑 Zenodo Integration

-A DOI‑stamped conceptual working paper will accompany this subsystem.
+A DOI-stamped conceptual working paper accompanies this subsystem and serves as its canonical reference.

 - **DAISS Master DOI:** https://doi.org/10.5281/zenodo.18219673
 - **Subsystem DOI (v1.0):** https://doi.org/10.5281/zenodo.18221765

 This repository is linked to Zenodo as a **supplementary conceptual resource**,